pyrtlsdr/pyrtlsdr/README.md

 * Windows/Linux/OSX
 * Python 2.7.x
-* librtlsdr (support for changed introduced on 4/24 will be added soon)
+* librtlsdr (complete support for changes introduced on 4/24 will be added soon)
 * **Optional**: NumPy (wraps data in a more convenient form)

 matplotlib is also useful for plotting data.
 The librtlsdr binaries (rtlsdr.dll in Windows and librtlsdr.so in Linux)